- Mortgage rates ended September with an increase, but experts aren’t predicting a giant leap with rates in October

-Here’s what four experts expect to happen with mortgage rates in July 2021.
+Here’s what four experts expect to happen with mortgage rates and the housing market in October 2021.

 Ali Wolf, Chief Economist at Zonda